makrai/notes/schwenk1805-corpus-multiling-doc-classif.md

     * complicates the evaluation of the multilinguality
 * we propose a new subset of the Reuters corpus with balanced class priors for eight languages
-  * adding Italian, Russian, Japanese and Chinese, we cover languages which are very different with respect to syntax, morphology
+  * adding Italian, Russian, Japanese and Chinese
+    * languages which are very different with respect to syntax, morphology
   * strong baselines for all language transfer directions using multilingual word and sentence embeddings
-  * freely available framework to evaluate cross-lingual document classification, and we hope to foster research by these means
+  * freely available framework to evaluate cross-lingual document classif